-CEM has a “core group” of five people: we introduce ourselves below (in alphabetical order!):
+CEM has a “core group” of six people: we introduce ourselves below (in alphabetical order!):

 Adam is a southern migrant that now calls Levenshulme home.
 He’s worked on climate change stuff since finishing uni, but realised in 2019 that wasn’t enough.
 So he joined CEM to do more work in the community as he thinks changes made locally is just as important, if not more so, as actions by businesses or through international agreements.

-Calum is a Manchester born (but not bred) father of two, who tries to combine activism with parenting, photography, cycling, low-input allotment gardening, corporate spreadsheet jockeying and general geekery.
+Calum is a Manchester born (but not bred) father of two, who tries to combine activism with parenting, photography, cycling and general geekery.

 Chloe grew up on reclaimed marshland, near the lowest lying point in the U.K. So she has been thinking about how we have changed the planet for a while.
 Most recently this has taken the form of CEM, in the city where she now lives, works and walks: Manchester.